 [Webcast] How the shift to home-working impacted the challenge of vulnerability management

-Black Hat Europe is gearing up for an exciting in-person return, featuring a dynamic two-day program filled with immersive cybersecurity Trainings tailored for both newcomers and experienced professionals.
+Black Hat USA is gearing up for an electrifying return to Las Vegas, NV, featuring a dynamic four-day program filled with immersive cybersecurity Trainings tailored for beginners and seasoned professionals alike.

 Event detailsIn-Person